CellProfiler/CPCharm/README.md

 	    python CellProfiler.py -p ../CHARM-like.cp -c -r -o ../ -i ../Input_Images --plugins-directory=../Modules/

+### Classifying using GUI
+* Training and testing using **GUItraintest.py** script, located in the Classifier folder
+	- All required parameters are listed in the interface
+	- Set parameters according to your needs, and then click the `OK` button

+* Classifying using **GUIclassify.py**, located in the Classifier folder
+	- All required parameters are listed in the interface
+	- Set parameters according to your needs, and then click the `OK` button

+### Classifying in command-line
-2) Training and testing using **traintest.py** script, located in the Classifier folder
+* Training and testing using **traintest.py** script, located in the Classifier folder
-* Severals options are available using the following command line (from the Classifier folder):
+	- Severals options are available using the following command line (from the Classifier folder):

 	    python traintest.py [DATA_FILE (.csv)] [LABELS_FILE (.csv)] [OUTPUT_PATH] [NB_RUNS] [HOLD OUT SAMPLES (1:yes, 0:no)] [DISPLAY CONFUSION MATRIX (1:yes, 0:no)] [CLASSIFICATION_METHOD ("lda", "wnd")] [VALIDATION_METHOD ("save25", "kfold")] [NB_FOLDS (if VALIDATION_METHOD = "kfold")]

-* To run CP-CHARM-like with the default output from the **[TrainTestMode]CHARM-like.cppipe** CP pipeline, use:
+	- To run CP-CHARM-like with the default output from the **[TrainTestMode]CHARM-like.cppipe** CP pipeline, use:

 	    python traintest.py ../CHARM-like_data.csv ../CHARM-like_labels.csv [OUTPUT_PATH] [NB_RUNS] [DISPLAY CONFUSION MATRIX (1:yes, 0:no)] "lda" "kfold" [NB_FOLDS]

 Where `[NB_RUNS]` is the number of times you would like the training/validation to repeated and `[NB_FOLDS]` is the number of folds in k-fold cross-validation. `[OUTPUT_PATH]` is the path to the directory here you would like the program to output the results (**results_summary.txt**) and the classifier (**wnd_classifier.pk** or **pcalda_classifier.pk**)

-* If one wants to save the confusion matrices in addition to the default `results_summary.txt` (which contains classification accuracies and the list of parameters used to do the experiment), `[DISPLAY CONFUSION MATRIX]` should be set to 1 and everything should be piped in a text file as in the following example:
+	- If one wants to save the confusion matrices in addition to the default `results_summary.txt` (which contains classification accuracies and the list of parameters used to do the experiment), `[DISPLAY CONFUSION MATRIX]` should be set to 1 and everything should be piped in a text file as in the following example:

 	    python traintest.py ../CHARM-like_data.csv ../CHARM-like_labels.csv [OUTPUT_PATH] [NB_RUNS] 1 "lda" "kfold" [NB_FOLDS] > ../confusion_matrices.txt

-* Here's an example of a command that will run 10 rounds of 10-fold cross-validation using PCA-LDA and save the confusion matrices:
+	- Here's an example of a command that will run 10 rounds of 10-fold cross-validation using PCA-LDA and save the confusion matrices:

 	    python traintest.py ../CHARM-like_data.csv ../CHARM-like_labels.csv ../ 10 1 "lda" "kfold" 10 > ../confusion_matrices.txt

-* Here's one that will run 100 rounds of "leave 25% out" validation using WND-CHARM without saving confusion matrices:
+	- Here's one that will run 100 rounds of "leave 25% out" validation using WND-CHARM without saving confusion matrices:

 	    python traintest.py ../CHARM-like_data.csv ../CHARM-like_labels.csv ../ 100 0 "wnd" "save25"

-3) Classifying using **classify.py**, located in the Classifier folder
+* Classifying using **classify.py**, located in the Classifier folder
-* Use the following command:
+	- Use the following command:

 	    python classify.py [CLASSIFIER_FILE (.pk)] [DATA_FILE (.csv)] [OUTPUT_PATH]